 Click the top right of the report to view full screen

-The fundraising statistics count the final closes of all funds and vehicles with fund-like economics, including co-investment funds, separate accounts and private mandates, with a closed-ended structure.
+The fundraising statistics count the final closes of all funds and vehicles with fund-like economics, including co-investment funds, separate accounts and private mandates, with a closed-end structure.

-Fundraising in 2023 has been muted across all private markets.
-While funds with a sustainability angle have reportedly had more success in capturing the attention of LPs, they have not been spared the slowdown, as the NPM data shows.
+The data reflects the general fundraising malaise that has beset all private markets.
+While funds with a sustainability angle have reportedly had more success in capturing the attention of LPs, they have not been immune to the slowdown, as the NPM data shows.

 Check out our interactive fundraising report above for the full breakdown of activity.
 You can also download the data here.